AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 ### inputLocale()

 When you use [strings](#string) to set dates, the default input [locale](../Common_Settings/Localization) is automatically applied – [en-us](https://cdn.anychart.com/locale/1.1.0/en-us.js).
-If necessary, you can set any other locale listed in Locales section on [AnyChart CDN](https://cdn.anychart.com/).
+If necessary, you can set any other locale listed in the Locales section on [AnyChart CDN](https://cdn.anychart.com/).

 In the head section of your web page, place a link to the locale on your server or on [AnyChart CDN](https://cdn.anychart.com/):